Harold Paul Erickson

 James B. Duke Professor of Medicine

 Cytoskeleton: It is now clear that the actin and microtubule cytoskeleton originated in bacteria.
 Our major research is on FtsZ, the bacterial tubulin homolog, which assembles into a contractile ring that divides the bacterium.
-We have studied FtsZ assembly in vitro, and found that it assembles into thin protofilaments.
-Dozens of these protofilaments are further clustered to form the contractile Z-ring in vivo.
-Recent discoveries include:
+We have studied FtsZ assembly in vitro, and found that it assembles into thin protofilaments (pfs).
+Dozens of these pfs are further clustered to form the contractile Z-ring in vivo.
+Some important discoveries in the last ten years include:

-• These reconstituted Z rings can also generate a constriction force on the membranes, again without any other proteins (no motor molecules).
+• These reconstituted Z rings generate a constriction force on the membranes, again without any other proteins (no motor molecules).

-• The constriction force is generated by a curved conformation of the protofilaments generating a bending force on the membrane.
+• The constriction force is generated by a curved conformation of FtsZ pfs generating a bending force on the membrane.

 Appointments and Affiliations